swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

         Select **Secrets and variables > Actions** and select **New repository secret**.

-        Create a new variable named `GCP_SERVICE_ACCOUNT_KEY` with the output value of the Google Service Account key file as its value.
+        Create a new variable named `DVC_GCP_SERVICE_ACCOUNT_KEY` with the output value of the Google Service Account key file as its value.
 Save the variable by selecting **Add secret**.

     === ":simple-gitlab: GitLab"